Importance of the water and its structure

-There are no living organisms can live without the water as it is the medium through which all the vital processes take place, The water in the oceans and the rivers is an important means for the transportation between the cities and the countries.
+There are no living organisms that can live without water as it is the medium through which all the vital processes take place, The water in the oceans and the rivers is an important means for transportation between the cities and the countries.

 Europe is the largest continent in consuming the water in industry and Africa is considered as the agricultural continent as the consumption of the water is very high in the agricultural fields as it has the best-cultivated lands.

 The sources of the water

 There are many sources of the water as the water areas (such as the oceans, the rivers, the seas, ……………), The wells, The springs & the rain.

 The water molecule is formed by the combination of one oxygen atom (O) with two hydrogen atoms (H) by two single covalent bonds, And the polar water molecules are linked together by “hydrogen bonds”.

 |There are two single covalent bonds between two hydrogen atoms and one oxygen atom|